eyedia/aarbac/README.md

 ![Aarbac logo](https://github.com/eyedia/aarbac/blob/master/Eyedia.Aarbac.Framework/Graphics/rbac_128.png)

-# Disclaimer
-*11/17/2017 - I am new to github and nuget, currently working on nuget release & other basic documentation on github.
-This document may get updated frequently. aarbac release 1.0.8 is stable, but future release may have some minor changes.
-PLease execuse me for that.
-I will remove this disclaimer once everything is stable.*

 # What is aarbac?
 An Automated Role Based Access Control .NET framework which can automatically apply row & column level permissions on your SELECT,INSERT,UPDATE & DELETE queries.For example, a read (or select) operation like the following …